TheCandidStartup/TheCandidStartup.github.io/_drafts/publish-api-documentation.md

 I replaced the default use of the repo `README.md` with a dedicated `typedoc-assets/root.md` file.
 That lets me fix broken links caused by GitHub specific links in the README.
 It also means I can tailor the content for a reference documentation home page for a monorepo.

-Next I added `custom.css` to adjust the documentation's styling to fit in with the Candid Startup theme.
+Next, I added `custom.css` to adjust the documentation's styling to fit in with the Candid Startup theme.
 The initial idea was to restyle the whole thing to match exactly.
 However, it's really difficult to execute given the differences in document structure.
 To make it even harder, TypeDoc supports a dynamic choice of dark or light theme which is impossible to accommodate without a complete rebuild of the blog theme.

 In the end I made minimal changes.
 The only global change is to use the same font as the rest of the site.
 Beyond that, I focused on styling of the top menu bar.
 The idea is to do just enough so that the documentation feels part of the same navigation structure, while reinforcing that this is a separate area with different rules.